Sunday, April 06, 2014

 As of today, spring has officially sprung and we couldn’t be more excited to soak up the sunshine and celebrate the season.
 While you may be jumping for joy to get back in the great outdoors, your skin may need a little more convincing.
 Winter months have a tendency to wreak havoc on your skin – low humidity in combination with recycled heat and less fresh air can leave your skin looking dull, dry, rough and wrinkled.

 Start the season off right and show the world your best side with these tips for springtime skincare:

 Springtime care should be aimed at repairing Winter havoc and prepare the skin for future aggressions.
-Using a mild and mildly acidic, hydrating cleanser, for both body and face, is the perfect way to thoroughly remove all Winter build-up while replenishing lost moisture and without causing tightness/dryness afterwards.
-Dead skin cells need to be rehydrated in order to be effectively loosen up.
+Using a mild and mildly acidic, hydrating cleanser, for both body and face, is the perfect way to thoroughly remove all Winter build-up while replenishing lost moisture and without causing tightness/dryness afterward.
+Dead skin cells need to be rehydrated in order to effectively loosen up.
 Rinse with purified water or a mildly acidic toner, never with heavily chlorinated/fluorinated water.

 Pamper yourself with a Facial

 Spring is a great time to book an appointment with your favorite aesthetician.
 Your aesthetician can detect any changes in your skin, and guide you in the right direction for your new routine!
 It’s also nice to get those pores cleaned out and healthy for the new season.